awsdocs/amazon-rekognition-developer-guide/doc_source/API_DetectionFilter.md

 Required: No

  **MinConfidence**   <a name="rekognition-Type-DetectionFilter-MinConfidence"></a>
-Sets confidence of word detection\.
+Sets the confidence of word detection\.
 Words with detection confidence below this will be excluded from the result\.
-Values should be between 0\.5 and 1 as Text in Video will not return any result below 0\.5\.
+Values should be between 50 and 100 as Text in Video will not return any result below 50\.
 Type: Float
 Valid Range: Minimum value of 0\.
 Maximum value of 100\.
 Required: No